antennapedia/antennapedia.com/src/thick/mjn_dire_straits.md

 "I've got you.
 Pet."

 Julius took him in hand and stroked in time with his thrusts, that is to say, slowly, steadily, deeply.
 He'd whipped Malcolm as hard as he could.
 He'd made a man scream.
 He'd made a man he loved scream.
-There were two livid stripes across Malcolm's back where the whip had broken the skin.
+There were three livid stripes across Malcolm's back where the whip had broken the skin.
 It was unbelievably arousing, those little beads of bright blood, the way they smeared across his back under Julius's fingers.
 Julius had long since known peace with the insight that he was a sadist, that he loved inflicting pain on men who loved receiving pain.
 He knew now that he couldn't do it casually again.
 Never again would he whip a man who didn't need him.
 Not just the whip, but him.

 "God, Malcolm, are you mine?"